-To tackle soil erosion and mitigate its on-site and off-site effects, governmental and nongovernmental organizations in the Andean countries launched rural development and soil conservation programs in the 1970s and 1980s: for example, the programs by PRONAREG-MAG-ORSTOM and USAID in Ecuador (De Noni et al., 2001), IIDE and USAID in Bolivia (Zimmerer, 1993) and PRONAMACHCS in Peru (Torero Zegarra et al., 2010).
-The implementation of large-scale soil conservation and management programs and policies required considerable investments in labor and capital (Bilsborrow, 1992; Zimmerer, 1993; Posthumus and De Graaff, 2005).
-While their direct and indirect environmental benefits have been demonstrated on case-by-case basis (Farley and Bremer, 2017; Romero-Díaz et al., 2019), comprehensive evaluations of environmental programs rarely reach beyond case-by-case assessments (Bonnesoeur et al., 2019).
+To tackle soil erosion and mitigate the on-site and off-site effects, governmental and nongovernmental organizations in the Andean countries launched rural development and soil conservation programs in the 1970s and 1980s: for example, the programs by PRONAREG-MAG-ORSTOM and US- AID in Ecuador (De Noni et al., 2001), IIDE and USAID in Bolivia (Zimmerer, 1993) and PRONAMACHCS in Peru (Torero Zegarra et al., 2010).
+The implementation of largescale soil conservation and management programs and policies required considerable investments in labor and capital (Bilsborrow, 1992; Zimmerer, 1993; Posthumus and De Graaff, 2005).
+While the direct and indirect environmental benefits have been demonstrated on a case by case basis (Farley and Bremer, 2017; Romero-Díaz et al., 2019), comprehensive evaluations of environmental programs rarely reach beyond case by case assessments (Bonnesoeur et al., 2019).
 For example, the PRONAMACHCS program of the Ministry of Agriculture of Peru promoted the implementation of a specific type of intervention, the infiltration trenches.
 They consist of dozens of earthen ditches dug over mountain slopes following contour lines with the objective of increasing water infiltration in the soils.
-They have been implemented in several catchments throughout the country for over three decades, before the impact of these practices was systematically assessed at the regional scale (Vásquez and Tapia, 2011).
-In a global systematic review, Locatelli et al. (2020) found that case-studies provide evidence that infiltration trenches are effective in reducing surface runoff and laminar erosion at plot scale, but they also highlight that their impacts on water infiltration are uncertain as well as their effects at catchment scale or on other erosion forms.
-There is an urgent need to identify which soil conservation and management practices are most effective to combat soil erosion and to mitigate its on-site and off-site effects in the Andean region.
+They have been implemented in several catchment areas throughout the country for over three decades, before the impact of these practices was systematically assessed at the regional scale (Vásquez and Tapia, 2011).
+In a global systematic review, Locatelli et al. (2020) found that case studies provide evidence that infiltration trenches are effective in reducing surface run-off and laminar erosion at plot scale but they also highlight that their impacts on water infiltration are uncertain as well as their effects at catchment scale or on other erosion forms.
+There is an urgent need to identify which soil conservation and management practices are most effective to combat soil erosion and to mitigate the on-site and off-site effects in the Andean region.

 Soil conservation measures are receiving renewed interest in the context of nature-based solutions.
-They are defined by the IUCN as "services that nature provides such as peatlands sequestering carbon, lakes storing large water supplies, and floodplains absorbing excess water runoff" (Cohen-Shacham et al., 2016).
-Natural infrastructure is part of nature-based solutions, and their infrastructure-like function helps to protect, sustainably manage or restore ecosystems while simultaneously providing human well-being and biodiversity benefits.
-In the Andean context, three large groups of water-related interventions can be identified: interventions based on land use and protective land cover including (1) restoration and protection of native ecosystems such as montane forests or grasslands and (2) forestation with native or exotic species, and (3) soil and water conservation measures including crop management, conservation tillage, and slow forming terraces, and the implementation of linear elements such as vegetation strips and check dams.
-Several studies have shown that working with natural infrastructure can help mitigate soil erosion and reduce risks to natural hazards (Vanacker et al., 2014; Cohen-Shacham et al., 2016).
+They are defined by the International Union for Conservation of Nature (IUCN) as "services that nature provides, such as peatlands sequestering carbon, lakes storing large water supplies and floodplains absorbing excess water run-off" (Cohen-Shacham et al., 2016).
+Natural infrastructure is part of nature-based solutions and their infrastructure-like function helps to protect, sustainably manage or restore ecosystems while simultaneously providing human well-being and biodiversity benefits.
+In the Andean context, three large groups of water-related interventions can be identified: interventions based on land use and protective land cover including (1) restoration and protection of native ecosystems, such as montane forests or grasslands and (2) forestation with native or exotic species and (3) soil and water conservation measures including crop management, conservation tillage and slow-forming terraces and the implementation of linear elements such as vegetation strips and check dams.
+Several studies have shown that working with the natural infrastructure can help mitigate soil erosion and reduce risks of natural hazards (Vanacker et al., 2014; Cohen-Shacham et al., 2016).